yiisoft/docs/guide/en/runtime/mailing.md

 ;
 ```

-Then inside the view or layout file you can use the following code:
+Then inside the view template or layout template you can use the following code:

 ```php
 <img src="<?= $imageFile->cid(); ?>">